Cueva de las Manos: Artwork

 Cueva de las Manos is named for the hundreds of hand paintings stenciled into multiple collages on the rock walls.
 The art in the Cueva de las Manos is some of the most important art in the New World, and by far the most famous rock art in the Patagonian region.
 The art dates to between around 7,300 BC to 700 AD, during the Archaic period of Pre-Columbian South America.
 Scholars Ralph Crane and Lisa Fletcher assert that the rock art at Cueva de las Manos includes the oldest-known cave paintings in South America.

 The artwork decorates the interior of the cave and the surrounding cliff faces.
 It can be divided by subject into three basic categories: people, the animals they ate, and the human hand.
 Inhabitants of the site hunted guanacos for survival, a dependency reflected in their artwork by totemic-like depictions of the creatures.

 Several waves of people occupied the cave over time.
 The age of the paintings can be calculated from the remains of bone pipes used for spraying the paint on the wall of the cave to create the stenciled artwork of the hand collages, radiocarbon dating of the artwork itself, and stratigraphic dating, including from a piece of the rock wall that had fallen with art on it.
-Chemical analysis of the pigments used to create the painting, and analysis of the stylistic aspects and superimpositioning (overlap) of the different parts of the art has verified that it is authentic.
+Chemical analysis of the pigments used to create the painting, and analysis of the stylistic aspects and superimposition (overlap) of the different parts of the art has verified that it is authentic.
 According to scholar Irene Fanning and colleagues, it is "the best material evidence of early hunter gatherer groups in South America."